 The surgery may cost you a lot of money.
-Most health insurance plans will not cover it unless you have a major complication.
+Most health insurance plans will not cover it unless you have a strong medical reason for it.
 These may include an infection and ulceration around a skin fold.
 Find out what the surgery will cost you before you make plans to have it.

 You shouldn’t have this surgery until you have reached a stable weight.
 If you lose weight after your surgery, new pockets of sagging skin may form.
 If you gain a lot of weight after your surgery, it can harm your already weakened skin.
 This can cause more stretch marks and wide scars.